stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 and we kept very careful track of the various lateral openings we passed.
 There was no visible vapour as at the mouth, but this was doubtless due to the lack of contrasting cooler air.
 The temperature was rapidly ascending, and we were not surprised to come upon a careless heap of material shudderingly familiar to us.
-It was composed of furs and tent-cloth taken from Lake&rsquo;s camp, and we did not pause to study the bizarre forms into which the fabrics had been slashed.
+It was composed of furs and tent-cloth taken from Lake's camp, and we did not pause to study the bizarre forms into which the fabrics had been slashed.
 Slightly beyond this point we noticed a decided increase in the size and number of the side-galleries, and concluded that the densely honeycombed region beneath the higher foothills must now have been reached.
-The nameless scent was now curiously mixed with another and scarcely less offensive odour&mdash;of what nature we could not guess, though we thought of decaying organisms and perhaps unknown subterrene fungi.
-Then came a startling expansion of the tunnel for which the carvings had not prepared us&mdash;a broadening and rising into a lofty, natural-looking elliptical cavern with a level floor; some 75 feet long and 50 broad, and with many immense side-passages leading away into cryptical darkness.
+The nameless scent was now curiously mixed with another and scarcely less offensive odour--of what nature we could not guess, though we thought of decaying organisms and perhaps unknown subterrene fungi.
+Then came a startling expansion of the tunnel for which the carvings had not prepared us--a broadening and rising into a lofty, natural-looking elliptical cavern with a level floor; some 75 feet long and 50 broad, and with many immense side-passages leading away into cryptical darkness.